 I’m clearly not an early adopter.
 And as regards bullet journalling I’m officially late to the party.
-Carla has showed me her own journal on several occasions but I’ve always resisted the urge to try it out.
+Carla has shown me her own journal on several occasions but I’ve always resisted the urge to try it out.
 It looked complicated and quite probably beyond my artistic abilities.

-Then I read a post on Wholeheartedly Healthy and though that maybe it didn’t need to be that difficult and certainly didn’t have to be full of detailed illustrations and bright colours.
+Then I read a post on Wholeheartedly Healthy and thought that maybe it didn’t need to be that difficult and certainly didn’t have to be full of detailed illustrations and bright colours.
 I was intrigued enough to investigate further on Pinterest and disappear down a rabbit hole of blog posts.

 So I’m giving it a go during September.
 I’ve got Carla on standby.
 I’ve added a few extra coloured pens to my limited pencil case.

 Intentions and habit tracking

 My monthly spread included intentions for September and a habits grid.

 I found the intentions page really hard to do.
 It required thinking in terms of months.
 And I found it difficult to translate monthly intentions into actual tasks.
 I did find the planning tools in Do What You Love‘s New Year Revolution (no longer available) helped with this somewhat but it still doesn’t seem as natural as a weekly plan.
 Has anyone got any useful tips for putting together a monthly spread, or how I can translate it into daily tasks?

 The habits grid is why you should pay attention in mathematics class.
 I’m not very good at drawing straight lines, or calculating where to draw lines so the boxes are the same size.
 I ended up with too many boxes in my grid of different sizes many of which were too small to fill in.
 Oh, and I should mention that pencil smudges.

 So I redrew the grid to cover a fortnight in pen.
 I think I have too many habits to track on it.
 With the current number, I’m never going to manage a Blockbusters style line!

 Monthly and weekly pages